 Management reviews its estimate of the useful lives of depreciable assets at each reporting date based on the expected utility of the assets.
-Uncertainties in these estimates relate to changes to decent homes standards which may require more frequent replacement of key components.
-Accumulated depreciation at 31 March 2021 was £4.7m.
+Uncertainties in these estimates relate to technological obsolescence that may change the utility of certain software and IT equipment and changes to decent homes standards which may require more frequent replacement of key components.
+Accumulated depreciation including other fixed assets at 31 March 2021 was £55.3m.